A Comprehensive Study of Automatic Program Repair on the QuixBugs Benchmark: Related Work

-\emph{SIR:} Stratis and Rajan \cite{Stratis-ase16} evaluate their approach to improve instruction locality across test case runs on SIR.
+Smith et al. \cite{cure-worse-15} evaluate overfitting patches generated by GenProg and TrpAutoRepair on IntroClass.
+Le et al. \cite{LeICSE18} systematically characterize the nature of overfitting in semantics-based automatic program repair on the IntroClass and Codeflaws benchmarks.
+Ke et al. \cite{kease15} evaluate SearchRepair on IntroClass.
+Qi et al. \cite{Qiissta15}, Mechtaev et al. \cite{Angelixicse16}, Long and Rinard \cite{SPR-manybugs} evaluate repair approaches on ManyBugs.
+Stratis and Rajan \cite{Stratis-ase16} evaluate their approach on SIR.
 Nguyen et al. \cite{semfix} propose SemFix and evaluate it on SIR.

-\emph{Codeflaws:} Papadakis et al. \cite{mutant} collect and analyze mutant quality indicators based on Codeflaws.
-Chekam et al.\cite{mutanticse18} propose a new perspective to tackle the fault revelation mutant selection and evaluate their work on Codeflaws.

-\emph{Defects4J:} Martinez et al. \cite{Defects4JExperiment} and Yu et al. \cite{zhongxingpaper} report their experiments using Defects4J for evaluating the effectiveness of automatic repair techniques.
-Xiong et al. \cite{ACS} propose the ACS repair system and evaluate it on four projects of the Defects4J benchmark.
-Wen et al. \cite{capgenicse18} propose CapGen, a context-aware patch generation technique and evaluate this technique on the Defects4J.
+Papadakis et al. \cite{mutant} collect and analyze mutant quality indicators based on Codeflaws.
+Chekam et al.~\cite{mutanticse18} propose a new technique for mutant selection and evaluate their work on Codeflaws.
+Martinez et al. \cite{Defects4JExperiment} and Yu et al. \cite{zhongxingpaper} report on their experiments using Defects4J.
+Xiong et al. \cite{ACS} propose the ACS repair tool and evaluate it on four projects of the Defects4J benchmark.
+Wen et al. \cite{capgen-ICSE18} propose CapGen, a context-aware patch generation technique and evaluate this technique on the Defects4J.
 Hua et al. \cite{sketchfix} propose and evaluate SketchFix on Defects4J.

-\emph{IntroClassJava:} Wen at al. \cite{capgenicse18} also evaluate CapGen on IntroClassJava.
-Le et al. propose and evaluate S3 on IntroClassJava \cite{LeS3fse17}, To the best of our knowledge, \quixbugs has never been used in a program repair experiment until our study.
+Wen et al. \cite{capgen-ICSE18} and Le et al. \cite{LeS3fse17} propose and evaluate their repair technique on IntroClassJava.